wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 <center><img alt="Image showing monitoring page and published data" src="../../assets/img/synop2bufr-monitoring.png"/></center>
 <center><caption>Screenshot showing the monitoring dashboard and the item published in this exercise</caption></center>

+You should also be able to see these notifications in MQTT explorer.

 ### Exercise 3 - understanding the station list